Google Ads

 That can include Search, YouTube, Display, Discover, Gmail, Maps, Shopping placements, and other inventory depending on how the campaign is built.

-The format changes, but the underlying principle stays the same: match the right message to the right intent.
+The format changes, but the principle stays the same: match the right message to the right intent.

 Why Google Ads Works